DreamLab/VmShepherd/README.rst

 Development
 -----------

-We provide a Makefile and docker which can during development.
+We provide a Makefile and docker which can be used during development.

 Makefile:
 ..........